Drosera peruensis: Carnivory

-The Drosera could be considered the 'master of sticky fly paper' because it relies on glandular hairs to trap its prey, then rolls up the edges of the leaf to consume it.
+Drosera peruensis relies on glandular hairs to trap its prey, then rolls up the edges of the leaf to consume it.
 These hairs act as a kind of glue that ensnares the prey.
 This mechanism is comparable to those of other carnivorous plants such as the Venus flytrap (Dionaea), though the entrapment occurs at a relatively slower rate, and the movement of the enfolding leaves differs.
 After the prey has been pinned down by the glandular hairs, the stalked glands produce digestive enzymes, including protease and phosphatase to break down the prey.
 The digestive fluids work on breaking down the fleshy internal part of the prey into a “nutrient soup” which is then absorbed by the plant.
 After the digestion and absorption of the prey are complete, the leaf returns to its ready state.
 The exoskeleton of the prey remains on the leaf unless the rainfall washes it away.